MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-setup-machine-learning.md

 ## Run in a container

-SQL Server Machine Learning Services can be run in a Docker container.
+Follow the steps below to build and run SQL Server Machine Learning Services in a Docker container.

 ### Prerequisites